emptybutton/Act/DOCS.md

 sculpture.number == 8
 sculpture.value == 16

-sculpture.number = 4  # AttributeError: property of 'obj' object has no setter
+sculpture.number = 4  # AttributeError: property of 'val' object has no setter
 sculpture.value = 4

 original.a == 8